seng350/course/README.md

 ## Marking Overview
 The final mark is weighted as following:
-- 1% assignment,
 - 60% midterms,
-- 9% participation,
+- 10% participation,
 - 30% substantial group project

-### Assignments
-One individual assignment worth 1%.

 ### Participation
-9%, based on class attendance, lab attendance, project participation, and activity in Github and Slack.
+10%, based on class attendance, lab attendance, project participation, and activity in Github and Slack.

 ### Project
 One group project, 30% of the mark.
 Group project marks are scaled according to individual performance.
 This is assessed by instructor observation and peer evaluation.